shani24levi/SyncAlong-FrontEnd/README.md

 # SyncAlong-FrontEnd
-React Hooks with Redux using Material UI libary for ui-design
+React Hooks with Redux using Material UI libary for ui-design.
+1. WebRTC audio&video meetings app with user authentication using ReactJS.
+2.

 ## Links

 - [SyncAlong-client](https://sync-along-app-2022.netlify.app)
 - [SyncAlong-API-Postman-Docs](https://documenter.getpostman.com/view/9310231/UVJkBYim/)

+## Peers Connection Logic and Implementations
+To connect two users over WebRTC, we exchange information to allow browsers to talk to each other.
+This process is called signaling and it is facilitated by using NodeJS and socket server chained to the express .0 engine to provide the plumbing.
+Other than signaling, no data has to be sent through a server.
+When a connection is successfully established and authentication and authorization are complete, stream data exchanged between peers is directed to a React component for rendering.

-## Features For Alpa
+## Features

 The app has the following features: